Key Points:

 The “Janitor” door opens to a small closet with a second door (pictured below) that leads to the speakeasy.
 Once through the metallic speakeasy door, you’re in.

-I checked in with a barbershop employee upon arrival to let her know we wanted to check out the speakeasy.
+I checked in with an employee upon arrival to let her know we wanted to check out the speakeasy.

-She then took me back and guided me through the doors and into the secret lounge.
+She then took me back, guided me through the doors, and into the secret lounge.
 Checking in with someone felt more normal than wandering through an active barbershop and busting through a janitor’s door.

-Want a hot tip?
-I got one for you.
-As you walk through the actual barbershop (where they’re actively cutting hair), you’ll want to avoid bumping into a barber that’s in the process of cutting a customer’s hair with clippers as I did.
+Tip: As you walk through the salon, don’t bump into a barber that’s cutting someone’s hair as I did.
 Face, meet palm.
 Talk about awkwardness.

 What To Expect Inside The Barbershop Speakeasy